 Did you know that in 2020, there were 6,841,044 injuries from unintentional falls in the United States of America?
-These injuries made up 35.3% of all non-fatal injuries, which made it the leading cause of injuries for the entire year.
-Damages from incidents like this can be fatal and a Houston slip-and-fall lawyer can help you receive maximum compensation.
+These injuries comprised 35.3% of all non-fatal injuries, making it the leading cause of injuries for the entire year.
+Damages from incidents like this can be fatal, and a Houston slip-and-fall lawyer can help you receive maximum compensation.

 Regardless of your race, sex, and age, slip and fall injury remains a top reason for hospitalization and immediate care assistance in the U.S. This is why it’s important to know how to prevent these types of catastrophic accidents and what to do when it happens to you or your loved one.

-Read on to know some tips and information from an experienced personal injury lawyer.
+Read on to learn some tips and information from an experienced personal injury lawyer.

 What are the common effects of a slip-and-fall accident?